 - Book of the Week publications & mailings

-- 50% discount on all advertising rates
+- PRO members receive a 50% discount on all advertising rates

 - Define your goals for blogging in general and specifically for a particular article you just wrote.

 - Be professional and creative.
 There is a risk you will get shot down, but don’t take it personally.